FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://www.freeclimb.com/apiserver";
             // Configure HTTP basic authorization: fc
-            config.Username = "YOUR_ACCOUNT_ID";
+            config.Username = "YOUR_USERNAME";
-            config.Password = "YOUR_API_KEY";
+            config.Password = "YOUR_PASSWORD";

             var apiInstance = new DefaultApi(config);

-            var phoneNumber = "phoneNumber_example";  // string | Only show incoming phone number resources that match this PCRE-compatible regular expression. (optional)
+            var phoneNumber = "phoneNumber_example";  // string? | Only show incoming phone number resources that match this PCRE-compatible regular expression. (optional)

-            var alias = "alias_example";  // string | Only show incoming phone numbers with aliases that exactly match this value. (optional)
+            var alias = "alias_example";  // string? | Only show incoming phone numbers with aliases that exactly match this value. (optional)

-            var region = "region_example";  // string | State or province of this phone number. (optional)
+            var region = "region_example";  // string? | State or province of this phone number. (optional)

-            var country = "country_example";  // string | Country of this phone number. (optional)
+            var country = "country_example";  // string? | Country of this phone number. (optional)

-            var applicationId = "applicationId_example";  // string | ID of the Application that FreeClimb should contact if a Call or SMS arrives for this phone number or a Call from this number is placed.
+            var applicationId = "applicationId_example";  // string? | ID of the Application that FreeClimb should contact if a Call or SMS arrives for this phone number or a Call from this number is placed.
 An incoming phone number is not useful until associated with an applicationId. (optional)

             var hasApplication = false;  // bool? | Indication of whether the phone number has an application linked to it. (optional)  (default to false)

             var voiceEnabled = true;  // bool? | Indicates whether the phone number can handle Calls.
 Typically set to true for all numbers. (optional)  (default to true)

             var smsEnabled = true;  // bool? | Indication of whether the phone number can handle sending and receiving SMS messages.
 Typically set to true for all numbers. (optional)  (default to true)

             var hasCampaign = true;  // bool? | Indication of whether the phone number has a campaign associated with it (optional)

             var capabilitiesVoice = true;  // bool? |  (optional)

             var capabilitiesSms = true;  // bool? |  (optional)

             var capabilitiesTollFree = true;  // bool? |  (optional)

             var capabilitiesTenDLC = true;  // bool? |  (optional)

             var capabilitiesShortCode = true;  // bool? |  (optional)

-            var tfnCampaignId = "tfnCampaignId_example";  // string | Only show incoming phone number resources that have been assigned to the provided TFNCampaign ID. (optional)
+            var tfnCampaignId = "tfnCampaignId_example";  // string? | Only show incoming phone number resources that have been assigned to the provided TFNCampaign ID. (optional)

             var offnet = true;  // bool? | Indication of whether the phone number was registered as an offnet number.
 This field will be rendered only for requests to the IncomingPhone number resource. (optional)

             try
             {
                 // List Incoming Numbers
                 IncomingNumberList result = apiInstance.ListIncomingNumbers(phoneNumber, alias, region, country, applicationId, hasApplication, voiceEnabled, smsEnabled, hasCampaign, capabilitiesVoice, capabilitiesSms, capabilitiesTollFree, capabilitiesTenDLC, capabilitiesShortCode, tfnCampaignId, offnet);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling DefaultApi.ListIncomingNumbers: " + e.Message );
+                Debug.Print("Exception when calling DefaultApi.ListIncomingNumbers: " + e.Message);
-                Debug.Print("Status Code: "+ e.ErrorCode);
+                Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }
         }